 On October 19th, Jumpstart’s 12th Read for the Record saw celebrations in all 50 states and readers from over 60 countries!
 Quackers created inspiring conversations, brought out local officials and

 More than a decade ago, Jumpstart’s Read for the Record® was born as a way to bring attention to the importance of early literacy for young children.
 Without high-quality early

 Pearson, the world’s learning company, has partnered with Jumpstart’s Read for the Record® for the past 11 years.
 Each year, Pearson employees look forward to the event as an opportunity

 Jumpstart rang the NYSE opening bell on Thursday, October 12th to kick-off their celebration of the Read for the Record campaign for early literacy.
 Jumpstart National Board Member and Actress,

 How to Participate

 Stories hold endless potential to develop a child’s imagination, help build a greater understanding of the world, and cultivate a lifelong love of reading.
 Reading together as a family can help jumpstart your child’s curiosity and comprehension.
-In Quackers, children learn about understanding differences and friendship with the help of some new furry and feathered friends.
 Learn More

 For Schools, Libraries, & Large Groups